-In this case a passport copy is required and must be submitted, indicating clearly the exact entry and exit dates.
+In this case, a passport copy is required and must be submitted, indicating clearly the exact entry and exit dates.
 The flexibility on validation of the Mawista Visum tariff was designed and planned to be very common with the arrival date.
-If the visa is refused, after the expiration date of the 12 month time frame, the contract will be canceled free of charge, only if rejection and complete copies of the guest pass are submitted.
+If the visa is refused, after the expiration date of the 12-month time frame, the contract will be cancelled free of charge, only if rejection and complete copies of the guest pass are submitted.

 Although these models were created carefully and with great care, the liability for accuracy cannot be accepted.

 Additional information on new developments is always welcomed.